 To learn more about the risk management framework and practices, please see the 2021 Sustainability Report and/or click on the “About MetLife” governance page (Corporate Governance).

 MetLife’s Antitrust Guidelines provide basic guidance on antitrust laws in the United States for employees of MetLife and its affiliates.
 MetLife’s policy is to conduct business in full compliance with antitrust laws.
 Those laws are designed to preserve and foster free and open competition, reasonable prices, efficient services, and a productive economy.
 MetLife’s guidelines are intended to ensure that as we compete vigorously, we do so fairly.
-To help employees protect themselves and the company, we have included guidelines in our Code of Conduct to treat our competitors with respect and comply with competition laws.
+To help employees protect themselves and the company, we have included guidelines in our Code of Business Ethics to treat our competitors with respect and comply with competition laws.